SolidLabResearch/WhatsInAPod/content/conclusion.md

 Furthermore, we show that the abstraction easily breaks when apps pursue slightly conflicting goals.

+{:.comment data-author="Ruben D"}
+Granted, but these out of band contracts are also partly necessitated by schema alignment of data, and are conversly tried to be solved within the document space by things such as the interop spec, where these contracts are done in the pod itself (although this also carries problems), so statement is maybe a tad too generic?

 These issues have so far largely gone unnoticed, because singular apps do not hit such problems, and different apps in a small ecosystem